PietropaoloFrisoni/MCMC_16_cells_spinfoam/README.md

 ## Compilation

-The source code can be compiled with `make`.
+The C++ source code can be compiled with `make` after that both _wigxjpf_ and _fastwigxj_ have been compiled as well.

 This creates the _spinfoam_ shared library, the object files and the binary files.
 Type `make DEBUG=1` in order to build the debug version.

 The shared library searches for specific folders and files depending on the type of computation (see `Usage` below for details).